Northern Mariana Islands: Cinema

 A small independent cinema of Northern Mariana Islands, producing mostly documentary films, developed in the 21st century thanks to the efforts of the Commonwealth and of the Northern Marianas College.
-Films had already been shot in the islands in the 20th century by foreign producers.
+Foreign producers had already shot films on the islands in the 20th century.

-In 2002, a new § 2151 of the Commonwealth Code established within the Marianas Visitors Authority (MVA), a Commonwealth Film, Video and Media Office, also known as the Northern Mariana Islands Film Office, with the purpose of attracting foreign companies to produce movies in the Commonwealth and to develop a local cinema industry.
+In 2002, a new § 2151 of the Commonwealth Code established within the Marianas Visitors Authority (MVA), a Commonwealth Film, Video, and Media Office, also known as the Northern Mariana Islands Film Office, with the purpose of attracting foreign companies to produce movies in the Commonwealth and to develop a local cinema industry.

 Sports

-Team sports popular in the United States were introduced to the Northern Mariana Islands by American soldiers during World War II.
+Team sports prevalent in the United States were introduced to the Northern Mariana Islands by American soldiers during World War II.
 Baseball is the islands' most popular sport.
-CNMI teams have made appearances in the Little League World Series (in the Little, Junior, Senior and Big league divisions) as well as winning gold medals in the Micronesian Games and South Pacific Games.
+CNMI teams have made appearances in the Little League World Series (in the Little, Junior, Senior, and Big league divisions) as well as winning gold medals in the Micronesian Games and South Pacific Games.

 Basketball and mixed martial arts are also popular in the islands, which hosted the official 2009 Oceania Basketball Tournament.
 Trench Wars is the CNMI's Mixed Martial Arts brand.
 Fighters from the CNMI have competed in the Pacific Xtreme Combat as well as the UFC.

 Other sports in the CNMI include Ultimate Frisbee, volleyball, tennis, soccer, outrigger sailing, softball, beach volleyball, rugby, golf, boxing, kickboxing, tae kwon do, track and field, swimming, triathlon, and football.

+The islands have several golf courses, mostly on Saipan and often near resorts.
+There are four golf courses on Saipan as of the 2020s: Marianas Country Club, Laolao Bay Country Club, Coral Ocean Point Resort Clu, and Kingfisher Golf Links.
+To the south, Rota Island has another Rota Resort & Country Club.
+All the courses have 18 holes, but the level of difficulty varies.

+Flora and fauna

+The official bird of the Northern Marianas Islands is the endemic Mariana fruit dove and the official flower is the Plumeria, which originated in the Americas.
+The islands are home to many tropical plants and animals, as well as marine life such as whales and dugongs.
+The islands are heavily forested, with about 80% ground cover consisting of tropical forests.
+Trees include palm, banana, pine, fern, and plumeria.
+There are many species of coral around the islands, many of which are ringed by coral reefs, and some islands have upwards of 60 species of coral.

+There are nine known species of birds endemic to the Northern Marianas, such as the Saipan Reed Warbler and Golden white-eye, as well as a variety of invertebrates, insects, and plants.
+Some of examples include Langford's tree snail (Partula langfordi) or the tree fern (Cyathea aramaganensis).